Skip to main content

 What This Means for Asia-Pacific

-South Korea's inclusion as a day-one market for Gemini screen automation is a clear signal that Google views Asia-Pacific as central to its agentic AI ambitions, not a secondary market for delayed feature rollouts.
+South Korea's inclusion as a day-one market for Gemini screen automation signals that Google views Asia-Pacific as central to its agentic AI ambitions, not a secondary market for delayed feature rollouts.
 Samsung's dominance in the Korean and broader Asian Android market means that any feature shipping on Galaxy S26 hardware reaches a substantial installed base quickly.

 However, the current app catalogue represents a significant gap for most of Asia-Pacific.
 Grab, Gojek, foodpanda, and Lazada, the dominant super-app and delivery platforms across Southeast Asia, are absent from the initial supported list.
-Until Google expands screen automation to include regionally relevant apps, the feature's practical value in markets like Indonesia, Thailand, Malaysia, Singapore, and the Philippines remains limited.
-As reporting on Southeast Asia's AI development challenges has consistently highlighted, technology features built around Western app ecosystems frequently miss the mark in ASEAN markets.
+Until Google expands screen automation to include regionally relevant apps, the feature's utility in markets like Singapore, Malaysia, and Thailand remains limited.

-How is Gemini screen automation different from Gemini Agent?
+How does Gemini screen automation differ from voice assistants?

 YOUR TAKE